allisonmachado/blog.allison.bsb.br/posts/pubsub-faq.md

 ## What happens to messages if we have a topic with no subscription?

-The gcp docs states: "Only messages published to the topic after the subscription is created are available to subscriber applications."
+The Pub/Sub docs states: *"Only messages published to the topic after the subscription is created are available to subscriber applications."*

 If you have a topic in Google Cloud Pub/Sub with no active subscriptions, any messages published to that topic will be discarded and not delivered to any subscriber.
 In other words, Pub/Sub is designed to only deliver messages to active subscribers that have explicitly requested to receive messages from a particular topic.